mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 ### Black windows appears and closes but nothing else
 There are a variety of issues that can cause this issue.
 If none of these suggestions work, please come to the [tModLoader Discord Support](#discord-support)

+**Launch tModLoader Manually**
+Sometimes launching manually can bypass certain launch issues.
+Open up the [tModLoader install folder](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-Guide#install) and double click on "start-tModLoaderServer.bat".
+If this works, you should still try to fix the issue through other steps here or in [tModLoader Support](#tmodLoader-support) since launching this way is inconvenient.

 **Fresh Install**
 Follow the [Fresh Install](#fresh-install) and [Fresh Install Terraria](#fresh-install-terraria) steps.
 This may seem like a lot of effort but it solves a large portion of issues.